ACNoonan/nano-banana-bot/README.md

 # Nano Banana Bot

-A Telegram bot that generates new images from a prompt and an existing image, using Google's Gemini 1.5 Flash model.
+A Telegram bot that generates images using Google's Gemini models.
+It can create new images from a text prompt, or modify an existing image based on a prompt.

 ## Features

+-   **Text-to-Image Generation:** Creates an image from a descriptive text prompt using the `gemini-1.5-flash` model.
-- Generates a new image based on a user-provided image and a text prompt.
+-   **Image-and-Text-to-Image Generation:** Modifies an existing image based on a text prompt using the multimodal `gemini-1.5-pro` model.
-- Powered by the `gemini-1.5-flash` model via the Google Generative AI API.
 -   Secure handling of API keys using a local `.env` file.
 -   Simple, user-friendly commands: `/start` and `/help`.

 ## How it Works

+The bot has two modes:
+1.  **Send a plain text message:** The bot will interpret this as a text-to-image request.
-You send a message containing an image and a caption.
-The bot takes both your image and your text prompt (the caption) and sends them to the Gemini model, which then generates a completely new image based on your inputs.
+2.  **Send a message with an image and a caption:** The bot will use both the image and the text prompt (in the caption) to generate a new, modified image.

 ## Setup